List of Saw characters: Tim O'Brien

 Tim O'Brien is a lieutenant in the South Metro Precinct homicide department and the second in command under Captain Angie Garza.
 He is one of many officers who mistreats Detective Zeke Banks due to him reporting his partner for corruption.
 O'Brien is initially assigned as lead detective in the Spiral copycat murders, but is replaced by Banks as part of official protocol.
-As more officers are killed he accuses Banks of being involved, resulting in the two of them almost getting physical with one another.
-After the death of Garza, it can be presumed he is the acting head of the homicide department in the South Metro Precinct.
+As more officers are killed he accuses Zeke of being involved, resulting in the two of them almost getting physical with one another.
+After the death of Angie, it can be presumed he is the acting head of the homicide department in the South Metro Precinct.